StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

     type: tip

 - **Streamlined Scripting**: Keeps string manipulations inline and shell-native, simplifying the script's logic.
-- **Enhanced Portability**: Improves script portability across different Unix-like systems by avoiding dependency on external tools, which may vary in availability or functionality.
+- **Enhanced Portability**: Enhances script portability across different Unix-like systems by avoiding dependencies on external tools that may not be available or consistent in functionality.

 ///